ADVERTISEMENT

 AI-native networks architecture designed with artificial intelligence at the core.

-The main ways that companies will utilize AI-Native Networks are by using the network to automate the process of detecting anomalies, create smarter ways of routing traffic, make it easier to find the cause of issues when they arise, improve capacity planning, and as an early warning system to detect potential compromises due to unusual traffic patterns.
-AI-Native Networks can reduce downtime, shorten mean time to resolve issues, and enable networks to adapt to new demands without human intervention.
+The most prominent ways for companies to leverage AI-Native Networks include the use of the network to automatically identify anomalies, developing smarter methods of routing traffic, enabling more rapid identification of the source of problems when they occur, improving capacity planning, and using it as an early warning system for identifying potential security breaches based on unusual traffic patterns.
+In doing so, AI-Native Networks can minimize downtime, reduce mean time to repair, and enable networks to respond to changing requirements without human intervention.

-As companies implement AI-Native Networks, they will need to maintain effective governance practices to ensure that the data used to train models is accurate, that the models themselves are transparent, and that changes to the network via automation are made safely and under controlled conditions, especially in heavily regulated industries.
-Companies will need to define the guardrails they want to establish around the network’s autonomous capabilities and require human oversight before implementing high-impact changes.
+As companies begin to implement AI-Native Networks, they will need to continue to apply appropriate governance practices to ensure that the data being utilized to develop and train models is accurate, that the models themselves are transparent, and that changes to the network through automated processes are executed in a safe manner with controls in place, particularly in highly regulated industries.
+Companies will need to determine which constraints they want to apply to the network’s autonomous capabilities and require human oversight before implementing any high-impact modifications.

-They should also be able to accurately measure the AI-Native Network’s outcomes and track its performance using clearly defined Key Performance Indicators (KPIs).
-If successful, AI-Native Networks will transform the network into a learning network—one that is more resilient, more efficient, and increasingly capable of operating autonomously.
+Additionally, companies will need the ability to accurately measure the AI-Native Network’s outcomes and monitor its performance using well-defined Key Performance Indicators (KPIs).
+Ultimately, if implemented successfully, AI-Native Networks will transform the network into a learning network that is more resilient, more efficient, and more capable of operating autonomously.

 The “Tesla vs. GPS” Test: What Makes a Network Truly AI-Native?